FAQ - Braxia Health

 Does the initial assessment at the Braxia Health cost money?

 No. Your initial assessment at the Braxia Health would be covered by OHIP.
-The overarching aim of your referral of the initial assessment is to clarify and confirm what your diagnosis is to determine the appropriateness of your current and past treatments, as well as to consider appropriate treatment avenues for you.
-It is fully expected that many individuals may not be considered appropriate candidates for ketamine and/or will be recommended alternative treatments to ketamine.
+The overarching aim of your referral of the initial assessment is to clarify and confirm what your diagnosis is and to determine the appropriateness of your current and past treatments, as well as to consider appropriate treatment avenues for you.
+It is fully expected that many individuals may not be considered appropriate candidates for psychedelc therapy.

-The age eligibility for ketamine at the Braxia Health is 18+ years of age.
+The age eligibility for psychedelic therapy at Braxia Health is 18+ years of age.

 Price and Costs

-Is ketamine treatment for depression paid for by the public health plan of Ontario (i.e. Ontario Health Insurance Plan, OHIP)?
+Is psychedelic therapy for depression paid for by the public health plan of Ontario (i.e. Ontario Health Insurance Plan, OHIP)?

-At this time OHIP does not cover costs for Ketamine treatment.
+At this time OHIP does not cover costs for psychedelic therapy.

 Will my insurance company cover my treatment?

-Some insurers will cover ketamine treatments.
+Some insurers will cover psychedelic therapy.
 Existing patients are encouraged to speak with clinic staff for assistance in submitting requests for insurance coverage.

 – SUPPORT CENTER –